adobe-fonts/cff2-hint-ordering-test/README.md

 matching stems rather than a linear scan).
 Any such rasterizer already complies with the proposed change to the specification.

+This branch of the repository contains the original sources for the font.

-The font itself can be built by running:
+It can be built by running:

 `python ./buildVFs.py --hinted`